Paradise Airlines Flight 901A: Investigation

 On July 15, 1965, the CAB released its final report.
 The report stated that the crash was caused by pilot error, a falsified weather report, and illegal maintenance practices.
 The accident report stated:

 The CAB report stated that maintenance had been performed on both altimeters and the No. 2 fluxgate compass transmitter on the evening before the accident.
 Paradise Airlines did not have any of its own maintenance personnel, and used an FAA-approved maintenance company located at Oakland Airport.
 The technicians who had performed the work had also inspected and signed off on their own work.
 The report stated the mechanic who had worked on the compass had never worked on that type of transmitter, and did not refer to any technical publications for guidance.
 He failed to check the entire system and did not perform all of the actions outlined in the maintenance manual.
 The technician who performed the work on the altimeters could not remember whether or not he had secured the barometric adjusting screw that he had unscrewed during the adjustments he had made.
 The reinstallation of the unit had been performed by a mechanic who had never performed that type of work before, and had been done without performing all of the checks outlined in the manual.
-The captain's altimeter that was recovered from the wreckage showed a pre-impact discrepancy that would have caused the pilot to believe the aircraft was flying 280 ft higher than its true altitude.
-In addition, the compass had an error of 15 degrees or more, which would have meant that the aircraft's actual course could have been more to the north than what the instruments were indicating to the pilots.
+The captain's altimeter that was recovered from the wreckage showed a pre-impact discrepancy that would have indicated the aircraft was flying 280 ft higher than its true altitude.
+In addition, the compass had an error of 15 degrees or more, which at the moment of the crash could have caused the aircraft's indicated heading to be more southerly than the aircraft's true heading.